 - GBP wire withdrawals are charged a fee of 60 GBP

-Overall, Kraken wire transfer deposits and withdrawals are the most expensive, with SEPA deposits and withdrawals offering the most cost-effective fiat funding and withdrawal option.
+Overall, its wire transfer deposits and withdrawals are the most expensive, with SEPA deposits and withdrawals offering the most cost-effective fiat funding and withdrawal option.

-Is Kraken safe?
+Is it safe?
 While Kraken boasts a long tenure in the cryptocurrency market, there have been a number of incidents over the history of the platform.
-In the latter half of July 2016 a large number of Kraken user accounts were compromised, resulting in the loss of a significant amount of capital.
+In the latter half of July 2016 a large number of its user accounts were compromised, resulting in the loss of a significant amount of capital.

-Kraken was recalcitrant in responding to user requests for information, which resulted in the submission of a petition to the FBI’s Cyber Crimes Division.
-Kraken revealed that the platform was not compromised during the “hack”, and that all user Kraken hacked accounts affected had, in reality, fallen prey to man-in-the-middle or phishing attacks caused by user error.
+It was recalcitrant in responding to user requests for information, which resulted in the submission of a petition to the FBI’s Cyber Crimes Division.
+It has revealed that the platform was not compromised during the “hack” and that all user Kraken hacked accounts affected had, in reality, fallen prey to man-in-the-middle or phishing attacks caused by user error.

-The security features offered by Kraken include two-factor authentication, PGP/GPG encryption for email encryption and signature verification, and highly customizable user security settings.
-Kraken maintains above industry standard practices with regards to the physical security of their platform, storing servers in locked racks.
+The security features offered include two-factor authentication, PGP/GPG encryption for email encryption and signature verification, and highly customizable user security settings.
+It maintains above industry standard practices with regards to the physical security of their platform, storing servers in locked racks.

-Importantly, Kraken maintains full reserves that eliminate the threat of a bank run.
-User capital is stored separately from Kraken’s operational accounts, and is completely sequestered from all operational capital.
+Importantly, it maintains full reserves that eliminate the threat of a bank run.
+User capital is stored separately from its operational accounts and is completely sequestered from all operational capital.
 Kraken also takes proactive measures to ensure the platform is as compliant as possible in the ever-shifting international regulatory framework surrounding cryptocurrency and blockchain tech.

-Kraken offers a basic trading interface alongside detailed, easy-to-follow documentation that makes it relatively simple for new traders to get started with minimal fuss.
-Aside from a broad spectrum of supported coins, Kraken also offers Bitcoin margin trading with up to 5x shorting allowed.
+It offers a basic trading interface alongside detailed, easy-to-follow documentation that makes it relatively simple for new traders to get started with minimal fuss.
+Aside from a broad spectrum of supported coins, it also offers Bitcoin margin trading with up to 5x shorting allowed.